-During the mid-1700s, as the Dutch farmers pressed ever eastward, the only other humans that they came across, would be bands of itinerant Khoikhoi but no other people.
+During the mid-1700s, as the Dutch farmers pressed ever eastward, the only other humans they encountered were bands of itinerant Khoikhoi.
 Even Bartolomeu Diaz in his squat wooden caravels had in 1488 noticed them in spite of their sparse density.
 The footprint of this nomadic people was light and easily erased.
 Never settling in a location long enough to leave an imprint, their influence was ephemeral.

-This peripatetic people, who left no trace of their existence, were the first people in Port Elizabeth.
+This peripatetic people, who left no trace of their existence, were the first people in what would become Port Elizabeth.